-- There is a flag which indicates that the PDF file is a PDF/X file and which also details what type of PDF/X file it is.
+- There is a flag that indicates that the PDF file is a PDF/X file and which also details what type of PDF/X file it is.

 In May 2000, PDF/X was first put to use when Time Inc. processed a Bayer ad that was delivered as a PDF/X-1 file.
-In the mean time, other organisation have also started getting involved in the definition of PDF/X standards.PDF/X-1a is now an official ISO standard: ISO 15930-1.
+In the meantime, other organisations have also started getting involved in the definition of PDF/X standards.PDF/X-1a is now an official ISO standard: ISO 15930-1.

 There are 2 different PDF/X-1a flavors